The crbegin function in C++ map is utilized to provide a constant reverse iterator pointing to the final element within the map container.

 aaa :: 10

-In the above example, we are using while loop to const_iterate over the map in reverse order and crbegin function initializing the last element of the map.
+In the previously mentioned scenario, a while loop is employed to iterate constantly over the map in reverse order, with the crbegin function being utilized to initialize the final element of the map.

 Example 3

-Let's see a simple example to get the first element of the reversed map.
+Let's examine a basic illustration to retrieve the initial element of the reversed map.

 #include <iostream>